CMU-Graphics/Scotty3D/assignments/A4/T2-skeleton.md

 And, finally, the $z_b$ axis is set perpendicular to $x_b$ and $y_b$ to form a right-handed coordinate system:
 $$z_b \equiv x_b \times y_b$$

-Unfortunately, at the moment, our current implementation of Local Axes is unfinished.
-While you may still use this function to complete the remaining tasks, rotating bones in the GUI will appear a little funky (as in rotating a specific rotation circle will not rotate around that specific axis).

 ### A picture of what's going on

 _Note: These diagrams are in 2D for visual clarity, but we will work with a 3D kinematic skeleton._